thecosignstudio/process/_chapters/05-chapter-natalia.md

 ## Designing in Teams: Best Practices

-1. Start every project with a brainstorming session.
+{% include dosndonts.html introduction="1.
+Start every project with a brainstorming session." dos=" Debate and encourage wild ideas.

-{% include dosndonts.html dos="
-Debate and encourage wild ideas.
 | Capture the ideas in a tool available for the whole group
 | Number your ideas and go for quantity.